 - 4.1.
 The New Guild Trust will implement appropriate technical and organisational measures to demonstrate that data is processed in line with the principles set out in the GDPR. - 4.2.
 The school will provide comprehensive, clear and transparent privacy policies. - 4.3.
 Records of activities relating to higher risk processing will be maintained, such as the processing of activities that: - Are not occasional. - Could result in a risk to the rights and freedoms of individuals. - Involve the processing of special categories of data or criminal conviction and offence data. - 4.4.
-Internal records of processing activities will include the following: - Name and details of the organisation - Purpose(s) of the processing - Description of the categories of individuals and personal data - Retention schedules

-- Categories of recipients of personal data - Description of technical and organisational security measures - Details of transfers to third countries, including documentation of the transfer mechanism safeguards in place - 4.5.
+Internal records of processing activities will include the following: - Name and details of the organisation - Purpose(s) of the processing - Description of the categories of individuals and personal data - Retention schedules - Categories of recipients of personal data - Description of technical and organisational security measures - Details of transfers to third countries, including documentation of the transfer mechanism safeguards in place - 4.5.
 The school will implement measures that meet the principles of data protection by design and data protection by default, such as: - Data minimisation. - Pseudonymisation. - Transparency. - Allowing individuals to monitor processing. - Continuously creating and improving security features. - 4.6.
 Data protection impact assessments will be used, where appropriate.

-5. Data protection officer (DPO)
+5. Data Protection Officer (DPO)

 - 5.1.
-A DPO will be appointed in order to: - Inform and advise the school and its employees about their obligations to comply with the GDPR and other data protection laws. - Monitor the school's compliance with the GDPR and other laws, including managing internal data protection activities, advising on data protection impact assessments, conducting internal audits, and providing the required training to staff members. - 5.2.
-An External Company will be appointed to the role of DPO. - 5.3.
-The individual/company appointed as DPO will have professional experience and knowledge of data protection law, particularly that in relation to schools. - 5.4.
-The DPO will report to the highest level of management at the school, which is the Executive Headteacher / Headteacher. - 5.5.
-The DPO will operate independently and will not be dismissed or penalised for performing their task. - 5.6.
-Sufficient resources will be provided to the DPO to enable them to meet their GDPR obligations. - 5.7.
+A DPO will be appointed in order to: - Inform and advise the trust/school/academy of their obligations under data protection legislation. - Monitor compliance with the legislation through internal audits annually - Co-operate with the supervisory authority (e.g. Information Commissioners Office) and act as the main contact point for any issues. - Seek advice from other organisations or professionals, such as the Information Commissioners Office as and when necessary. - Keep up to date with new developments in data protection issues for schools. - Advise and guide the trust/school/academy on subject access requests and data breaches.
+An External Company will be appointed to the role of DPO. - 5.2.
+The individual/company appointed as DPO will have professional experience and knowledge of data protection law, particularly that in relation to schools. - 5.3.
+The DPO will report to the highest level of management at the school, which is the Executive Headteacher / Headteacher.

+- 5.4.
+The DPO will operate independently and will not be dismissed or penalised for performing their task. - 5.5.
+Sufficient resources will be provided to the DPO to enable them to meet their GDPR obligations. - 5.6.
 SBM Services (UK) Ltd are the data protection officer.
 Their role is to oversee and monitor the school's data protection procedures, and to ensure they are compliant with the General Data Protection Regulation (GDPR).
-The data protection officer can be contacted on 01206 671103.
+The data protection officer can be contacted on 01206 671103. - 5.7.
+The Trust CFO and SBM will support the DPO in any duties that are out of scope for SBM services.

-6. Lawful processing
+6. Lawful Processing